 Here's a very easy recipe for spinach pesto.
 It could not be simpler to make - blitz everything in a food processor and enjoy!
 Spinach pesto makes a nice change from basil pesto, plus it's packed with energy-boosting iron.
 I've used walnuts in my recipe but if you're not keen on them use pine nuts.
 I love to add lemon juice and zest to give it a zingy flavour.

 Spinach Pesto is a great way to use up spinach which is on it's way out.
 You can keep your pesto in the fridge for two weeks in a jar, or freeze it into ice-cubes and it lasts for ages.
 There's lots of ways to enjoy your spinach pesto, but I love it simply stirred through hot pasta and topped with parmesan cheese.

 Spinach Pesto: Makes enough to serve 8 adults with pasta:

 Time: 10 minutes start to finish

 *based on 8 x 40g (equivilant of 1 heaped tablespoon) servings.
-Not including pasta.
+Served with 100g cooked pasta.